 Currently, this means you will have to really be prepared if you are travelling until everything is confirmed either way.

 The UK is currently a ‘listed’ country, within the PETS scheme along with the rest of the EU.
-After 1st January 2021, we will automatically be a ‘Third country’ outside of the scheme (but Third countries can still apply to the European Commission to become listed)
+After 1st January 2021, we will automatically be a ‘Third country’ outside of the scheme unless other arrangements are in place (Third countries can still apply to the European Commission to become listed).

 There are three types of Third country: